How to Define Employee Skills for Your Organization

 Her first major project: migrating their entire old database, mostly spreadsheets, into a new Database Management System.
 Elaine can do this, but she’s so new, and the company’s IT department is so large, their skills so undefined, that she’s having a hard time choosing the right people for the job.

-She’s gotten to know a few of the personalities.
+Next, Elaine has gotten to know a few of the personalities.
 Jeff has a pug and wears a different color of socks each day of the week.
 Jasmine likes tacos and hates the smell of mint toothpaste.
 But their specific skills are less clear.
 Everyone in the whole department has learned their niche in the company and performs their jobs with diligence, but few can describe to Elaine what it is they really do, let alone define their particular skills.

-Elaine, wisely, has realized the IT department’s shortcoming: how can she choose the right people for this project if she doesn’t know their abilities?
+Furthermore, Elaine wisely, has realized the IT department’s shortcoming: how can she choose the right people for this project if she doesn’t know their abilities?
 And in the grand scheme of things, she needs to define these skills, the level of competency, the latest trainings, the gaps in education and certifications for each employee so that she can correctly place them in future projects.
 Elaine—the strong, fearless visionary that she is—realizes her company needs employee skills and competency management.

 With a comprehensive and systematized skills management structure in place, Elaine can create her dream team for any given project.
 Not only that, but she has benefitted her employees and employer in a number of invaluable ways.